Prachi Yadav

-In the 2022 ICF Canoe Sprint World Championships, Prachi Yadav made it to the top 10 in 1:11.15 minutes while staying inside the Women's VL2, Earlier Paracanoeing at the 2020 Summer Paralympics – Women's VL2 – Women's VL2 recorded its place in 11.098 minutes and reached the finals in 2019 ICF Canoe Sprint World Championships – Women's VL2, winning in 16:35 minutes.
+In the 2022 ICF Canoe Sprint World Championships, Yadav made it to the top 10 in 1:11.15 minutes while staying inside the Women's VL2, Earlier Paracanoeing at the 2020 Summer Paralympics – Women's VL2 – Women's VL2 recorded its place in 11.098 minutes and reached the finals in 2019 ICF Canoe Sprint World Championships – Women's VL2, winning in 16:35 minutes.

 About

-Prachi Yadav was born on 29 May 1995 in Gwalior, Madhya Pradesh, India.
+Yadav was born on 29 May 1995 in Gwalior, Madhya Pradesh, India.
 Her father Jagdish Singh Yadav was a retired Deputy Director in Agriculture Department and her Mother Chandra Kumari Yadav died of cancer in 2003.
 She is married to Manish Kaurav, who is a Para Canoeist.
 She has also participated in Para Swimming nationals.

 Career

 She started her Para Canoe career in 2018 switching from Para swimming on the recommendation of her coach Virender Kumar Dabas.
 She trains at Lower Lake in Bhopal, India.
 She reached the finals with her outstanding performance in the Women's Va'a Single 200m canoe sprint and finished 8th with a timing of 1:07.329.
+She is part of the Target Olympic Podium Scheme (TOPS).